juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ### Automatic mount point recovery (no longer recommended) {#automatic-mount-point-recovery}

 :::tip
-The JuiceFS CSI Driver supports [smooth upgrade of mount pod](../administration/upgrade-juicefs-client.md#smooth-upgrade) starting from version 0.25.0, so it is no longer necessary to use the following method to automatically recovery the mount point.
+The JuiceFS CSI Driver supports [smooth upgrade of Mount Pods](../administration/upgrade-juicefs-client.md#smooth-upgrade) starting from version 0.25.0, so it is no longer necessary to use the following method to automatically recovery the mount point.
 :::

 JuiceFS CSI Driver supports automatic mount point recovery since v0.10.7, when mount pod run into problems, a simple restart (or re-creation) can bring back JuiceFS mount point, and application pods can continue to work.